sha314/glue-c-cpp-with-python/README.md

 # python_c_api_example
 Python C/C++ API examples

+Writing Python Module in C++ so that complex operation can be performed efficiently.

 # Lists of Examples
-01. Hello world
+01. Hello world using C
-02. argument part 1
-03. argument part 2
-04. list and tuple
-05. dict and set
-06. numpy array
+02. Hello world using C++
+03. Passing Simple arguments to C++ from python
+04. Passing keyword argument to C++ from python
+05. Passing List and Tuple to C++ from python (1 dimensional) and getting 	reture value
+06. Passing List to C++ from python (multi dimensional) and getting return value